Frequently Asked Questions:

 Where do I send my portfolio?

-ACT accepts online portfolios through the Department of Architecture’s Graduate Admissions site.
-Your portfolio may be submitted as a directly uploaded PDF file, a link, or a website.
+ACT accepts portfolios through the Department of Architecture’s Graduate Admissions site.
+Your portfolio may be submitted as a directly uploaded PDF file, a link to an online portfolio, or a curated section of a website.
+You may also optionally include a link to your full professional website in the Applicant Information section.

 Why do I send my materials to the Department of Architecture?